Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-13/_posts/2003-01-01-phaser-part7.md

 </html>
 ```

-Use the arrow keys to move the player now.
-This will move the user back and forth.
+Use the arrow keys to move the player back and forth.
 If you want to jump, use the up key.